AdaCore/why3/doc/manpages.rst

 transformations, by using which prover.
 A proof attempt records the complete name of a prover (name, version, optional attribute), the time limit and memory limit given, and the result of the prover.
-The result of the prover is the same as when you run the :program:`why3 prove` command.
+The result of the prover is the same as when you run the :why3-tool:`prove` command.
 It contains the time taken and the state of the proof:

 Valid